-The beautiful Indonesian island of Bali has always been a trailblazer for vegan food and Instagrammable dishes, but in the last year or so, new health food cafes have been opening at an unprecedented rate.
+The beautiful Indonesian island of Bali has always been a trailblazer for vegan food and Instagrammable dishes.
+But over the last few years, new health food cafes have been opening at an unprecedented rate.

-It is healthy food heaven – few places in the world can really compare in terms of the number of forward thinking and innovative health food spots and vegan cafes.
+It is healthy food heaven – few places in the world can really compare.
+There are simply so many forward thinking & innovative health food spots and vegan cafes.
 Certainly nowhere draws as many people to come and try out the vegan food scene as here.

-Canggu could be considered Bali’s hotspot for vegan food, with the area providing a good mix of guiltier pleasures too, whilst Ubud is all about raw and healthy food.
+Canggu could be considered Bali’s hotspot for vegan food, with the area providing a good mix of guiltier pleasures too.
+Ubud however is all about raw and healthy food.

 I’ve collaborated on this blog post with my good friend Anita, a talented graphic designer, yoga teacher and all round good egg.
 We are both London residents, but travel the world as often as we can.
-Anita could be considered a Bali vegan expert, having tried most of the cafes on the island – you can check out her foodie Instagram here for a ton more inspiration!
-However, do also check out Anita’s main Instagram and graphic design website here, and get in touch with her for yoga classes through here.
+Anita could be considered a Bali vegan expert, having tried most of the cafes on the island.

 So read on for all the best vegan and plant-based cafes to try in Bali, featuring hotspots in Canggu, Seminyak and Ubud!